| |

 fall free of the burr and fall mid season.
 The nuts are easy to peel.
 Some

 flavor).
 The tree has a spreading growth form.
-Medium production level.
+Medium to high production level.

 Originally from Italy.